numanrki/Posts-Filter-Shortcodes/README.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
 **Posts Filter Shortcodes** is a versatile WordPress plugin that simplifies the process of displaying filtered post content using intuitive shortcodes.
-It supports dynamic content filtering based on categories and can be customized to display either updated or trending posts with customizable styles and effects.
+It supports dynamic content filtering based on categories and can be customized to display either updated, trending posts, or standalone blinking tickers with customizable styles and effects.

 == Features ==
 - **Dynamic Post Filtering**: Easily display posts based on specific categories.
+- **Custom Tickering**: Display standalone "Hot" or "New" tickers with customizable colors, sizes, and animations.
 - **Custom Styles**: Adjust background and text colors, add animations, and more directly via shortcodes.
 - **Flexible Usage**: Compatible with any WordPress theme and can be inserted into pages, posts, or widgets.